Expert advice: Top 10 ports in the Caribbean and Central America

 St Lucia boasts the “only drive-in volcano in the Caribbean”! – which should be enough of a draw in itself.
 The picture-perfect island with its twin volcanic peaks of the Pitons boasts white sand beaches (in the north; volcanic grey in the south), zip-lining, a rainforest aerial tram and the botanical gardens of the Diamond Falls waterfall.

-The brand new Falmouth Cruise Ship Terminal, which opened late last year, will welcome approximately the same number of cruise ship passengers per week as the town’s population (c.
+The new Falmouth Cruise Ship Terminal welcomes approximately the same number of cruise ship passengers per week as the town’s population (c.
 9,000).
-The development, a joint venture between Royal Caribbean and the Port Authority of Jamaica, has taken three years to construct.
+The development, a joint venture between Royal Caribbean and the Port Authority of Jamaica, took three years to construct.

 San Juan, Puerto Rico

-Puerto Rico was given a huge boost last year when BA launched direct flights from the UK.
+Puerto Rico was given a huge boost a few years ago when BA launched direct flights from the UK.
 The island is a US protectorate, but retains a strong cultural identity of its own in the 500-year old town of cobbled streets, pretty squares and pastel-coloured buildings.
 An hour’s drive away is El Yunque, billed as “the only rainforest in the US”.